-Fayetteville State University Student Housing Corporation and Fayetteville State University Housing, LLC are governed by a board consisting of six appointed Directors.
+Fayetteville State University Student Housing Corporation is governed by a board consisting of six appointed Directors.
 Because the elected Directors of the Board are appointed by the University, and the purpose of the Corporation is to benefit the University, the Corporation's financial statements are blended into those of the University.